-We encourage you to preserve your physical and digital materials.
+We encourage you to manage and preserve your physical and digital materials.

 Here is some helpful documentation created by Special Collections staff: